 The core of

 rsync is its Checksum algorithm.
-If you are interested, you can go to How Rsync works and The rsync algorithm for more information, This section is beyond the author's competence and will not be covered too much.
+For more information, you can go to How Rsync works and The rsync algorithm.
+This section is beyond the author's competence and will not be covered too much.

 The characteristics of

 - The entire directory can be updated recursively;

 - Can selectively retain file synchronization attributes, such as hard link, soft link, owner, group, corresponding permissions, modification time, etc., and can retain some of the attributes;